-> The secondary unit can be either a Cascade 700 (from Penn Plax) or a Fluval 206.
+The secondary unit can be either a Cascade 700 from Penn Plax or a Fluval 206 / 207.

 Both durable and strong enough, though the 206 is slightly better on everything than the Cascade.

-Logically, the 206 is also pricier than the Cascade, so just let your budget decide here (always the easiest way to make a purchasing decision).
+Logically, the 206 and its 207 alternative are also pricier than the Cascade, so just let your budget decide here.

-Okay, but what if you have a 90-gallon tank with a basking place for them turtle sunbaths?
+Anyway, what if you have a 90-gallon turtle tank with a basking place for the pets’ sun baths?

-Assuming you left around 50% of the 90 gals empty, you’d want to only filter around 45 gals of water.
+Assuming you left around 50% of the 90 gallons empty, you’d want to only filter around 45 gallons of aquarium water volume.

-Following the “8 times” rule for healthy water turnover in turtle-inhabited aquariums, you’d want around 360 GPH for this kind of setup.
+Following the “times 8” rule for healthy water turnover in turtle-inhabited aquariums, you’d want around 360 GPH for this kind of setup.

 This device has 350 GPH according to its manufacturers, which will be slightly reduced by the way the water passes through the filter trays.